-A Tummy Tuck surgery, more officially known as “abdominoplasty,” is an extremely popular surgery.
-Tummy Tucks contour, shape and flatten the belly by reducing fat, tightening the abdominal muscles, and removing excess skin.
-For some women, abdominal muscles commonly separate during pregnancy in a condition that is known as “rectus diastasis,” and an abdominoplasty can help correct this.
-Patients have repeatedly told us how much they love the look of their new flat stomachs after surgery under Dr. Stanley Harper’s exceptional care.
+A tummy tuck surgery, more officially known as “abdominoplasty,” is an extremely popular surgery.
+Tummy Tucks contour, shape and, flatten the belly by reducing fat, tightening the abdominal muscles, and removing excess skin.
+For some women, abdominal muscles commonly separate during pregnancy in a condition that is known as “rectus diastasis,” and abdominoplasty can help correct this.
+Patients have repeatedly told us how much they love the look of their new flat stomachs after their tummy tuck in Indianapolis under Dr. Stanley Harper’s exceptional care.

 Weight Loss and Tummy Tucks

 If patients are losing weight prior to an abdominoplasty, we encourage patients to be at a stable weight for about three months prior to undergoing the procedure.
 Fluctuations in weight over shorter periods of time will yield sub-optimal results from surgery.
 Ideal patients for a tummy tuck in Indianapolis are nicotine-free and within 10 pounds of their “realistic” ideal weight.
 Patients who are not within their “ideal body weight” are still candidates for surgery, but must understand their results may not be ideal.

 The Tummy Tuck Procedure and Recovery